-Our review for the previous designated reporting period noted that AOSMA had undertaken to submit to DPTI a final reconciliation, certification from the cost consultant and a report on the level of unexpended funds in accordance with the Deed of Grant.
+AOSMA had undertaken to submit to DPTI a final reconciliation, certification from the cost consultant and a report on the level of unexpended funds in accordance with the Deed of Grant.

-Our follow-up for the current designated period noted that AOSMA submitted a reconciliation of the \$18 million to the Project Director in February 2015 for review by DPTI.
-Correspondence provided with the reconciliation indicated that all works had been undertaken in accordance with the Deed of Grant and all payments were made prior to 24 March 2014, except where invoices were received after this date in respect of works ordered or contracted prior to 24 March 2014.
+Our follow-up for the previous designated period noted that AOSMA submitted a reconciliation of the \$18 million to the Project Director in February 2015 for review by DPTI.
+Correspondence provided with the reconciliation indicated that all works had been undertaken in accordance with the Deed of Grant and all payments were made to 24 March 2014 (ie the date of practical completion), except where invoices were received after this date in respect of works ordered or contracted prior to 24 March 2014.